 First wave: 2000-2011

-The landscape of the first wave was predominantly dominated by traditional Software-as-a-Service (SaaS) companies, such as DocuSign and LegalZoom.
-While these companies have achieved considerable success in providing valuable products to attorneys (i.e. by automating or digitizing processes and enabling remote work), they primarily operated without significant integration of artificial intelligence (AI).
+The first wave was predominantly dominated by traditional Software-as-a-service (SaaS) companies, such as DocuSign and LegalZoom.
+While these companies have achieved considerable success in providing valuable products to attorneys (i.e. by automating or digitizing processes and enabling remote work), they primarily operated without significant integration of AI.

-During the first wave, a notable shift towards AI in the Legal Tech sector was observed with the emergence of e-discovery solutions.
+During this time, there was a notable shift towards legal tech and AI with the introduction of e-discovery solutions.
 AI technologies, like machine learning, began to be applied for tasks like data search, ranking, and categorization, ultimately reducing the manual effort required for document analysis.
-According to NFX this was a relatively slow period for Legal Tech, with fewer than ten startups founded annually between 2000 and 2010.
+According to NFX, this was a relatively slow period for the industry, with fewer than ten startups founded annually between 2000 and 2010.

 Second wave: 2012 - 2020

-During the second wave companies started shifting towards becoming comprehensive platforms with a number of capabilities to service attorneys, rather than single-purpose tools.
-For instance, Smith.ai, developed a customer engagement platform, while other firms focused on contracts - offering services for drafting contracts, contract storage, and contract analysis.
+During the second wave, tech companies started creating multi-use platforms with a number of capabilities, rather than single-purpose tools.
+For instance, Smith.ai, developed a customer engagement platform, while other firms focused on contracts management, offering services for drafting contracts, contract storage, and contract analysis.

-During this period, Legal Tech companies started to introduce the use of LLMs, though they were not yet fully practical for lawyers.
+During this period, legal tech companies began to introduce the use of LLMs, though they were not yet fully practical for lawyers.
 Some of the pioneering companies during this wave began utilizing NLP to enhance efficiency, work quality, and overall customer experience in the legal field, marking a significant step towards a more integrated and effective legal AI ecosystem.

 Third wave: 2021 - present